 It starts with the expectations -- the promises made.

-Part 8: Event Production: Creative Collaboration
+Part 8: Creative Collaboration